paperclippete/FinalMilestone/README.md

 As site usage increases users may like to see event status on the search page, this would involve marking fully booked events or ending soon events.
 There may also be an opportunity to 'feature' some events either for gold membership or a small fee.

+> Further range of testing suites

+As site usage expands so will the requirement for a range of tests to ensure new features can be added without breaking the site.

 ### Technologies Used